alisi1989/CLUES2-Companion/README.md

-# CLUES2 Companion: Pipelines for estimating and visualizing selection coefficients as well as dating the onset of selective sweeps for multilocus sites
+# CLUES2 Companion: Computational pipelines to estimate, visualize, and date selection on multilocus sites

 ---